 [1] I use the NASB 1995 as my primary Bible.

-[2] You will hear “KJV only” zealots irrationally claim the 1611 KJV translation is the only correct English Bible ever published (KJV Onlyism).
-This false teaching is shouted in ferocious volume to scare you, even being so bold to claim you will go to hell if you use any other translation.
+[2] You will hear “KJV only” zealots (KJV Onlyism) irrationally claim that the 1611 KJV translation is the only correct English Bible ever published.
+This false teaching is shouted in ferocious volume to scare you, even being so bold as to claim you will go to hell if you use any other translation.
 That assertion is complete rubbish and nonsense.
 Even the 1611 KJV translation has well-documented cases in which the translators made unfortunate word choices.
 While the 1611 KJV is certainly a good and regal translation (one of the better ones), it is just one of several that you should be comparing.
-See also the chapter “Beware the Wolves.”

 [3] Bible apps for phones now allow you to carry multiple translations with you at all times and facilitate study through quick and easy word or verse lookups and cross-referencing.